Vehicular Endangerment/Hit and Run

 Driving a vehicle recklessly is illegal, regardless of whether an injury or accident occurs.
 Vehicular endangerment is defined as a driver recklessly endangering another person, offering a high risk of physical injury or death.
 If the risk is determined to involve a substantial risk of death, vehicular endangerment is a class 6 felony.
 Should it only be providing a risk of physical injury, serious or otherwise, it is a class 1 misdemeanor.
 A class 6 felony carries a minimum sentence of 6 months.
 A class 1 misdemeanor carries the same minimum sentence.

 Driving under the influence in any of these cases results in mandatory drug testing, as well as more severe penalties that escalate with the consequences of the driver’s actions.
 Getting in an accident is stressful and frightening, but it is imperative to comply with the legal responsibilities of a driver involved in an accident.
 Failure to do so leads to severe legal penalties.
-The Stewart Law Group can get you through any incidents involving vehicular endangerment.
+The hit and run defense attorneys at Stewart Law Group can get you through any incidents involving vehicular endangerment.
 Contact Our Office today to get started on your defense.

 What Our Clients Have to Say: